deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “It doesn’t have a jump,” he lamented.

-“...Well that was a waste of time,” Conly muttered.
+“...Well that was a waste of time,” Conley muttered.
 He promptly drew *‘shut-the-fuck-up’* glares from Ray and Spears, and a snarl from Garaaf.

-“Absolutely no it wasn’t,” The Whitecrest told him.
+“Absolutely no, it wasn’t,” The Whitecrest told him.
 “There’s still stuff here we can use.
 We’ll just need… hmm.”
 He sprang back to his paws and retreated back into engineering.
 “Choi, where’s the warp drive on this thing?”

 Jamie sounded surprised.
 “Uh, I think it’s over—”